M.Ed. in Curriculum & Instruction

 Full- or part-time enrollment is available.

-With the assistance of the advisor, students are encouraged to select at least one course from each of the following areas.
-A second course from one of the areas is recommended to create a 12-15 hour core.
+MEd students are required to successfully complete 30 hours of graduate study at the 5000 level or beyond.
+Fifteen (15) credits must be earned within the core requirements and students must take a minimum of one class from each of the four “pillars” of the program.
+A second course from one of the pillars is recommended to create a 15-hour core.
 Coursework selections are based on students’ prior experiences and desired educational goals.

 EDIS 8800 Principles of Curriculum Design